Platelets

 Who needs a platelet transfusion?

-You may be given platelets from a donor to prevent bleeding if your count is well below normal, typically below 10-15 thousand.
-If you are having surgery, a procedure, or are actively bleeding, platelets may be given even if the count is not that low.
+You may be given platelets from a donor if your count is well below normal, often below 10 to 15 thousand.
+If you are having surgery, a procedure, or if you are actively bleeding, platelets may be given even if the count is not that low.

 How is a platelet transfusion given?

-Platelets are given through an intravenous (IV) line.
-The infusion takes 15-30 minutes.
+Platelets are given through an intravenous (IV, into a vein) line.
+The infusion takes 15 to 30 minutes.
 Your vital signs (temperature, heart rate, oxygenation, and blood pressure) will be checked before and after the infusion.

 What are the risks of having a platelet transfusion?